ekkinox/otlp-log-processor/README.md

 ## O11y

-This gRPC server is instrumented with OTel logger and tracer (both exporting to stdout).
+This gRPC application is instrumented with OTel logger and tracer (both exporting to stdout).

 Logs produced during gRPC processing are correlated to the traces.